Cultural Diversity and Its Impact on Governance: Conclusion

 \section{Conclusion}

-Hofstede's cultural dimensions are open to criticism by defining and measuring culture as a ``national culture'' and thus not reflecting cultural diversity within a country.
-We have improved on this national culture concept by measuring the culture of immigrants into every country and defined the cultural change and the current cultural diversity.
-However, as we use migratory data of only the last few decades, we are unable to define the pre-existing minorities.
+The traditional approach of Hofstede's cultural dimensions has been criticized for defining and measuring culture solely as ``national culture,'' failing to acknowledge the diversity within a country.
+To address this, we have proposed an improved method that measures the culture of immigrants in each country, thereby accounting for cultural change and current diversity.
+While the relation between the Hofstede's cultural dimensions and the Worldwide Governance Indicators is a common topic in the related literature, our study is unique in its use of cultural diversity indicators based on Hofstede's cultural dimensions and recent migration, which represents the primary contribution of our paper.
+However, as our analysis relies solely on migratory data from the past few decades, we are limited in our ability to define pre-existing minority populations.
+Overall, our approach provides a more comprehensive understanding of cultural diversity and its impact on governance.

-We have determined the influence of culture and cultural diversity on the quality of governance of countries by admixing the foreign-born populations into Hofstede's cultural dimensions as these citizens are also part of the ``national culture''.
-These amended cultural dimensions significantly improved our model measuring the impact of culture on governance – the coefficient of determination increased from 0.55 to 0.67.
-We have found Power Distance to have a significant negative impact while Individualism, Long-Term Orientation, and Indulgence have a significant positive impact on the quality of institutions across the board.
+We have determined the influence of culture and cultural diversity on the quality of governance of countries by admixing the data on the foreign-born populations into Hofstede's cultural dimensions as these citizens are also part of the ``national culture''.
+These amended cultural dimensions improved our model measuring the impact of culture on governance.
+We have found Power Distance, and to a lesser extent Masculinity and Uncertainty Avoidance, to have a significant negative impact on the quality of institutions.
+In contrast, Individualism, Long-Term Orientation, and Indulgence have a significant positive impact.

-Contrary to expectations, increased cultural diversity, which we defined as the standard deviation of the individual Hofstede's cultural dimensions over all citizens of the country, did not have an overarching negative impact on governance, but split by pairs.
-Cultural diversity in Power Distance and Individualism has a partly negative effect on world governance indicators, Uncertainty Avoidance and Long-Term Orientation have a partly positive effect while Masculinity and Indulgence have no significant effect.
+The cultural diversity, which we defined as the standard deviation of the individual Hofstede's cultural dimensions over all citizens of the country, have varying effects on governance depending on the cultural dimension.
+Diversity in Uncertainty Avoidance, Long-Term Orientation, and Indulgence have positive effects on governance, albeit only for certain governance indicators.
+Conversely, diversity in Power Distance, Individualism, and Masculinity have negative effects on some governance indicators.
+Among these, the most notable correlation is the negative impact of diversity in Power Distance on Political Stability.